bafiam/bafiam-bot/README.md

 4. Create a Slack Bot using this link - `http://slack.com/services/new/bot`

-5. Add the token from the new created bot to the `.env`
+5. Add the token from the newly created bot to the `.env`

    - SLACK_API_TOKEN=`token_from_slack_api`